Psalazar18/weather-app/README.md

 - **Last Updated:** Shows the last time the forecast was refreshed.
 - **Responsive Design:** Optimized for desktop and mobile devices.
 - **Error Handling:** Alerts users when a searched city is not found.
-- **Icon Lazy Loading:** Weather icons are fetched dynamically reducing the initial bundle size and improving performance.
+- **Icon Lazy Loading:** Weather icons are fetched dynamically improving performance.

 ---